-Advertising costs associated with marketing the Companies' products and services are generally expensed as costs are incurred.
+Advertising costs associated with marketing the Company's products and services are generally expensed as costs are incurred.
 Such advertising expense was \$187 million, \$131 million, and \$94 million for the years ended December 31, 2007, 2006, and 2005, respectively.